How to Make Winning Decisions

 you don’t want, think of everything in the world that isn’t that.
 If

-you tell a 2-year-old not to hit, does that mean biting or kicking is
+you tell a child not to hit, does that mean biting or kicking is

 OK?